dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.4.7 =
+* Fix: Prevent excessive getSharedcount work when global $post is null

 = 2.4.6 =
 * New: Add Frype / Draugiem to the list of supported social networks
 * Fix: Convert space characters + to %20 in twitter share text